erfangholami/Android-Solid-Services/docs/app.md

 - **Access control** — third-party apps must request a grant; you see the app name and approve or deny from within ASS.
 - **Resource management** — proxy CRUD operations on pod resources for connected apps.
 - **Contacts data module** — manage address books, contacts, and groups stored on the pod.
+- **Resource sharing** *(0.5.0)* — share resources and containers with other people at View / Add / Edit access (WAC or ACP), with share links and a public catalog of given/received shares.
+- **Notifications inbox** *(0.5.0)* — a Linked Data Notifications inbox for share offers and access requests, with accept/reject handling.

 ## Screenshots